helgoboss/helgobox/doc/user-guide.md

   clipboard.
 - **Auto-name listed mappings:** Clears the names of all listed mappings so ReaLearn's auto-naming mechanism can kick in.
+- **Move listed mappings to group:** Lets you move all currently listed mappings to the specified group.
+Perfect in combination with the textual search!
 - **Options**
     - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
 If not, it makes an adjustment.